h2oai/sparkling-water/doc/src/site/sphinx/tutorials/aws_emr.rst

 Use Sparkling Water with Amazon EMR
 -----------------------------------

+This section describes how to use Sparkling Water with Amazon EMR via the Web Services UI.
+An example describing how to do this using the AWS CLI is available in the `Analytics at Scale: h2o, Apache Spark and R on AWS EMR <https://redoakstrategic.com/h2oaws/>`__ blog post (courtesy of Red Oak Strategic).

 To use Sparkling Water with an EMR cluster, you can use a premade H2O template.

 1. Log in to the `AWS Marketplace <https://aws.amazon.com/marketplace/>`__.